 In women, chlamydial infection can go unrecognized and trigger pelvic inflammatory disease that can lead to infertility, ectopic pregnancy, and chronic pelvic pain.

 Genital Herpes is a chronic disease that produces recurrences (it can be repeated from time to time) and is transmitted to the partner if a condom is not used.
 In people who carry the herpes simplex virus, daily use of an antiviral can reduce the risk of transmitting genital herpes.

-AIDS can be a very serious disease and can produce a wide variety of symptoms.
+Based on the HIV & AIDS Treatment in Delhi and research, AIDS can be a very serious disease and can produce a wide variety of symptoms.
 You can be an asymptomatic carrier, or infections or tumors can appear.
-If there is direct contact with semen, blood, or vaginal secretions of a person at risk of being a carrier of HIV, you should consult early.
+However, if there is direct contact with semen, blood, or vaginal secretions of a person at risk of being a carrier of HIV, you should consult early.